vijaygill/pwm-fan-cm3588/README.md

 5. Run the command `systemctl daemon-reload`
 6. Enable the service by running `systemctl enable --now fan_control.service`

-Now you can see the logs by running `journalctl -u fan_control` You can also configure the various parameters in the scriot itself by editing /usr/local/bin/fan_control_service.py (like temperature ranges which controls various fan speeds).
+Now you can see the logs by running `journalctl -u pwm-fan-cm3588` You can also configure the various parameters in the scriot itself by editing /usr/local/bin/fan_control_service.py (like temperature ranges which controls various fan speeds).

 ## Steps to uninstall.